Bybburnam/Bybburnam/README.md

 ### Kick off your shoes and stay awhile!
-I'm a multidisciplinary Full-Stack Software Engineer who has a passion for technology, innovation, volunteering, and the arts.
+I'm a multidisciplinary Full-Stack Software Engineer who has a passion for people, technology, innovation, volunteering, and the arts.
 I enjoy developing functional websites, creating engaging content, and turning amazing ideas into beautiful online experiences!

 <br/>